elisa-cascudo/Automatic-Address-Searcher/README.md

 **states.json** Json document including a dictionary of USA States and their respective abbreviations

-**training_states.py** Script to fill out states.jsonwith USA States and their respective abbreviations
+**training_states.py** Script to fill out states.json with USA States and their respective abbreviations

 **map.py** Main script, with the goal of openning a Google Map's tab with the requested address